jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Download Albums from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'-idAlb,  --immich-download-albums <ALBUMS_NAME'_ in combination with the flag _'-o, --output-folder <OUTPUT_FOLDER>'_ (mandatory argument for this feature)
   - Where,
   - \<ALBUMS_NAME> is a list of Albubs names that you want to download.
   - \<OUTPUT_FOLDER> is the folder where you want to download the Albums.
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER>.
+  - The Tool will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder <OUTPUT_FOLDER>.
   - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
   - To download all albums mathing any pattern you can use patterns in <ALBUMS_NAME>, i.e: --immich-download-albums 'dron*' to download all albums starting with the word 'dron' followed by other(s) words.
   - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --immich-download-albums 'album1', 'album2', 'album3'.

   > **⚠ IMPORTANT:**
   > <ALBUMS_NAME> should exist within your Immich Photos Albums database, otherwise it will not extract anything.